PTSD Therapy

 Combat veterans and civilian survivors of war

-The U.S. Department of Veterans Affairs (VA) tells us that between 10%-31% of veterans returned from war with PTSD, depending on which war they served in.
+The US Department of Veterans Affairs (VA) has found that between 10% and 31% of veterans return from war with PTSD, depending on which war they served in.
 A new study published by Clinical Psychological Science reports that soldiers who enlist in the armed forces before the age of 25 are seven times more likely to get PTSD.
-If you want to find out more information about this issue, you may want to refer to the VA National Center for PTSD website.
+If you want to find out more information about this issue, refer to the VA National Center for PTSD website.

 First responders

 First responders, such as police officers, firefighters, paramedics, 911 dispatchers, and EMTs, are all at risk of getting job-related PTSD.
-For firefighters, there is a 20% rate of getting PTSD according to an International Association of Firefighters (IAFF) study.
+For firefighters, there is a 20% higher risk of developing PTSD, according to an International Association of Firefighters (IAFF) study.

 Death and illness

 PTSD also affects many people who have been given a diagnosis of a life-threatening illness and those who are undergoing invasive or lengthy medical treatments or procedures.
-The unexpected sudden death of close friends or family is also the type of traumatic event that can cause someone to be affected by PTSD.
+The unexpected sudden death of close friends or family is also the type of traumatic event that can cause someone to be affected by post-traumatic stress disorder.

 Symptoms of PTSD

-PTSD is common enough that most people have a general idea of what it is, especially as it pertains to our nation's veterans.
-While only a properly licensed clinician can give someone a correct diagnosis of PTSD, the following information will help you to understand how clinicians arrive at a diagnosis of PTSD.
-Clinicians begin with three categories, or "clusters" of PTSD symptoms.
-The clusters include:
+People often have a general idea of PTSD, especially related to veterans.
+While only an adequately licensed clinician can give someone a correct diagnosis of PTSD, the following information may help you understand how clinicians arrive at a diagnosis of post-traumatic stress disorder.
+Clinicians begin with three categories, or "clusters," of PTSD symptoms.
+The clusters include the following.

-1. Reliving the event.
 Symptoms include recurring nightmares or intrusive images that occur at any time of night or day.
-Extreme emotional or physical reactions can accompany these symptoms including getting the chills, getting heart palpitations, or feeling a sense of uncontrollable panic.
+Extreme emotional or physical reactions can accompany these symptoms, including chills, heart palpitations, or a sense of uncontrollable panic.
 According to the Diagnostic and Statistical Manual of Mental Disorders, one or more of these symptoms must be present.

-2. Avoiding reminders of the event.
-This symptom includes avoiding people, places, thoughts, and activities that remind you of the trauma.
-Avoiding thoughts and feelings can cause you to feel guilty or emotionally detached, lose interest in things you previously enjoyed, focus on unhelpful beliefs, and lose interest in daily activities.
+People with PTSD may avoid people, places, thoughts, and activities that remind them of the trauma.
+Avoiding thoughts and feelings can cause you to feel guilty or emotionally detached, lose interest in previously enjoyed activities, focus on unhelpful beliefs, and lose interest in daily activities.
 According to the Diagnostic and Statistical Manual of Mental Disorders, three or more of these symptoms must be present.

-3. Hyperarousal or being “on guard.”
-Symptoms in this cluster include feeling hyper-aroused, hypervigilant, constantly on guard with feelings of anger and irritation, getting enough rest or other sleep problems, having trouble concentrating, and being overly alert or easily startled.
+Symptoms in this cluster include becoming hyper-aroused, hypervigilant, constantly on guard with anger and irritation, difficulty getting enough rest, other sleep problems, trouble concentrating, and alertness or an easy startle reflex.
 Two or more of these symptoms must be present.

-Mental health is a complicated field because many symptoms overlap.
+Mental health can be a complicated field because many symptoms overlap.
 Other psychological symptoms that may be related to PTSD are depression, anxiety, and panic disorder.
-It is also common for physical disorders to accompany a diagnosis of PTSD.
+Physical disorders also commonly accompany a diagnosis of PTSD.
 Individuals living with PTSD may complain of chronic pain, fatigue, stomach aches, respiratory ailments, headaches, muscle pain, low backaches, or heart problems.
-These symptoms could call for additional medications to be needed during your treatment.
+These symptoms could call for additional medications during your treatment.

 Many people living with PTSD lack proper specialized treatments or other options to alleviate their pain and discomfort, help them manage stress, or reduce mental health issues.
-This can cause people living with undiagnosed PTSD to engage in self-destructive behavior such as alcohol or drug abuse or experience suicidal tendencies in attempts at self-treatments and self-soothing.
+This barrier can cause people living with undiagnosed post-traumatic stress disorder to engage in self-destructive behavior such as alcohol or substance use or experience suicidal tendencies in attempts at self-treatments and self-soothing.

 Of the nearly 70% of adults who have experienced a traumatic event during their lifetime, only 20% develop PTSD.
-Among those who do go on to develop PTSD, the symptoms usually surface within the first few weeks after the trauma.
-In rarer cases, some individuals will experience symptoms months or years later, which can be part of delayed-onset PTSD.
+Among those who do go on to develop post-traumatic stress disorder, the symptoms often surface within the first few weeks after the trauma.
+In rarer cases, individuals may experience symptoms months or years later, which can be part of delayed-onset PTSD.

-Hospitals like the Cleveland Clinic and the Mayo Clinic offer evidence-based therapies and treatments that can help someone living with PTSD get a proper diagnosis and relief from symptoms.
-Some of these treatments can be completed in short-term therapy lasting weeks or months, while other treatments may require longer stays in mental health facilities.
-With early intervention and continuous treatment, many people living with PTSD can experience significant improvements in their quality of life and manage their symptoms effectively.
+Hospitals like the Cleveland Clinic and the Mayo Clinic offer evidence-based therapies and treatments that can help someone living with post-traumatic stress disorder get a proper diagnosis and relief from symptoms.
+Some of these treatments can be completed in short-term therapy lasting weeks or months, while other treatments may involve longer stays in mental health facilities.
+With early intervention and continuous treatment, many people living with post-traumatic stress disorder can experience significant improvements in their quality of life and manage their symptoms effectively.

 Getty/AnnaStills